JSpeedie/ec-ftp/README.md

 Several minor contributions came from Wikipedia.
 Specifically, the `ROTC` definition, as well as the `initialize_aes_sbox()` and `g_mul()` functions, all in `aes.c`.

-### 4. Us!
-The CSCD58 students who worked on this project!
+### 4. The CSCD58 students who worked on this project

-Collectively we made the following files:
+Collectively Julian Speedie and Dawson Brown made the following files:

 ```
 aes.c